 The attack on the Capitol clearly puts us in a situation where it is not feasible to wait until the President's term expires at noon on January 20, 2021.
 He has shown no remorse for the loss of life and the blatant attack he incited on one of the greatest symbols of our democracy.
-There has also been no credible explanation why the Capitol Police were left stranded without the support of the National Guard or other law enforcement agencies nor any credible explanation why the Attorney General nor the Director of the F.B.I. have attended any public briefings on what happened on January 6, 2021 or what is being done to make sure that it does not happen again under the President's leadership.
+There has also been no credible explanation why the Capitol Police were left stranded without the support of the National Guard or other law enforcement agencies.
 And when a person is found unfit to control a Twitter account, it is hard to imagine how he is fit to control the nuclear codes.
-He is also not fit to control the security of the Capitol for the upcoming inauguration or from other attacks at the Capitol that, according to some public reports, are being planned.
+He is also not fit to control the security of the Capitol for the upcoming inauguration or from other attacks at the Capitol that are being planned according to some public reports.

 Tragically, tens of thousands of people will continue to die unnecessarily because of his incompetence and inaction in dealing with the COVID-19 pandemic.
-This self-serving use of the presidential pardon power cannot continue, and if he is removed from office, a process can be put in place to seamlessly transition powers to the Biden Administration without gaps in National Security.
+And his self-serving use of the presidential pardon power cannot continue.